BlueStar03/destiny-saga/keala-story.md

 ## nine

 Why? why are we here?
-Why are we even mining this? we don't even use luftstose. just leave it buried in the ground. leave it in the ground, instead of use. the cook hesitated for a bit. my word rang true. he then said, we play an important part in the lives of others. we may not feel their appreciation, but it is no less important. i look out of the window, up into the sky. the giant cloudland that looms over this land. were all the rock we extract go to. the reason we are here. the reason she is gone, they all are.
+Why are we even mining this? we don't even use luftstose. just leave it buried in the ground. leave it in the ground, instead of use. the cook hesitated for a bit. my word rang true. he then said, we play an important part in the lives of others. we may not feel their appreciation, but it is no less important. i look out of the window, up into the sky. the giant Skyrealm that looms over this land. were all the rock we extract go to. the reason we are here. the reason she is gone, they all are.

 ---